History of Ryan Gosling in Timeline

 In 2007, Ryan Gosling earned a Golden Globe nomination for his performance in Lars and the Real Girl.

-2007: Starring in 'Lars and the Real Girl'
+2007: Starring in Lars and the Real Girl

-2007: Starring in 'Fracture'
+2007: Starring in Fracture

 In 2007, Ryan Gosling visited Uganda as part of his work with the Enough Project.

-2007: Invitation to the Academy
+2007: Invitation to Join Academy of Motion Picture Arts and Sciences

-2007: End of Relationship with Rachel McAdams
+2007: End of First Relationship with Rachel McAdams

 2008: Brief Reunion with Rachel McAdams

-2008: Speaker at Campus Progress' National Conference
+2008: Campus Progress National Conference

 September 2009: Residency at Bob Baker Marionette Theater